AbshkPskr/Zomato-Reviews-Analysis/Readme.md

 | **Word Cloud** | <p align="center"><img src="https://github.com/AbshkPskr/Zomato-Reviews-Analysis/raw/master/Images/WordCloud.png" width="100%"></p> |

 ### Scope of functionalities
+Similarly more vizualizations can be created to demonstrate trends.
+Worldcloud can be utilized to show which dish has been critisized and which are liked the most by analizing the reviews separately for positive and negative sentiment and emotions.
 ### Example of use
 ### Project status
 ### Sources